Interviewed by Serenity Dieufaite

 Abigail Cloud:

 I want people to come with an interest in doing something a little bit new.
 Something that’s a little bit outside what they’ve done before.
 And be prepared to create on-site, on the spot.
-It’s nice to you know go somewhere where you don’t feel like you have to do a lot of studying or research or you know prewriting or anything like that before you come.
+It’s nice to go somewhere where you don’t feel like you have to do a lot of studying or research or, you know, prewriting or anything like that before you come.
 You can just come and be.
 Be a creator.
 And give yourself that time to be a creator.
 I think that’s really important.
 I also really want people who sign up to come.
-Sometimes we get a lot of registrants who don’t come then, and you know they’re appropriate reasons for something like that happening.
-But also, sometimes I think people get lazy or they get tired and whatever and you know the, the inertia.
+Sometimes we get a lot of registrants who don’t come then, and you know there are appropriate reasons for something like that happening.
+But also, sometimes I think people get tired and whatever and you know the, the inertia.
 The energy requirement to overcome the inertia can be a lot.
 But most people find it really relaxing and really renewing.
 And I want people to feel that and be prepared for that.

 Interviewer: